deepfence/golang_deepfence_sdk/client/docs/SearchSearchNodeReq.md

 NewSearchSearchNodeReqWithDefaults instantiates a new SearchSearchNodeReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetExtendedNodeFilter

+`func (o *SearchSearchNodeReq) GetExtendedNodeFilter() SearchSearchFilter`

+GetExtendedNodeFilter returns the ExtendedNodeFilter field if non-nil, zero value otherwise.

+### GetExtendedNodeFilterOk

+`func (o *SearchSearchNodeReq) GetExtendedNodeFilterOk() (*SearchSearchFilter, bool)`

+GetExtendedNodeFilterOk returns a tuple with the ExtendedNodeFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtendedNodeFilter

+`func (o *SearchSearchNodeReq) SetExtendedNodeFilter(v SearchSearchFilter)`

+SetExtendedNodeFilter sets ExtendedNodeFilter field to given value.

+### HasExtendedNodeFilter

+`func (o *SearchSearchNodeReq) HasExtendedNodeFilter() bool`

+HasExtendedNodeFilter returns a boolean if a field has been set.

 ### GetNodeFilter